Philippine Air Force: US military departure from the Philippines

-Contemporary Era
+Contemporary era

-AFP modernization efforts and Asian Financial Crisis
+AFP modernization efforts and 1997 Asian financial crisis

 The importance of territorial defense capability was highlighted in the public eye in 1995 when the AFP published photographs of Chinese structures on Mischief Reef in the Spratlys.

-Initial attempts to improve the capabilities of the Armed Forces happened when a law was passed in the same year for the sale of redundant military installations and devote 35 percent of the proceeds for the AFP upgrades.
+Initial attempts to improve the capabilities of the Armed Forces happened when a law was passed in the same year for the sale of redundant military installations and the devotion of 35 percent of the proceeds for AFP upgrades.
 Subsequently, the legislature passed the AFP Modernization Act.
 The law sought to modernize the AFP over a 15-year period, with minimum appropriation of 10-billion Pesos per year for the first five years, subject to increase in subsequent years of the program.
 The modernization fund was to be separate and distinct from the rest of the AFP budget.

-However, the Asian Financial Crisis struck the region in 1997.
-This has greatly affected the AFP Modernization Program due to the government's austerity measures meant to turn the economy around after suffering from losses incurred during the financial crisis.
+However, the 1997 Asian financial crisis greatly affected the AFP Modernization Program due to the government's austerity measures.

-Several air assets acquired by the Philippine Air Force thru the original AFP Modernization Program of 1995 were the AW109 armed scout helicopters, and airlift assets like the Airbus C295 and CASA C212 Aviocar.
+Several air assets acquired by the Philippine Air Force through the original AFP Modernization Program of 1995 were the AW109 armed scout helicopters, and airlift assets like the Airbus C295 and CASA C212 Aviocar.